libp2p/jvm-libp2p/README.md

 After the build is complete you may find the library `.jar` file here: `jvm-libp2p/build/libs/jvm-libp2p-minimal-0.x.y-RELEASE.jar`

+## Notable users

+- [Teku](https://github.com/ConsenSys/teku) - Ethereum Consensus Layer client

+(Please open a pull request if you want your project to be added here)

 ## License

 Dual-licensed under MIT and ASLv2, by way of the [Permissive License